What is an Intelligence Analyst?

-An intelligence analyst will usually work in a specific area in which he is an expert or something that they have a strong familiarity with.
+An intelligence analyst will usually work in a specific area in which he or she is an expert or something that they have a strong familiarity with.
 They will then be assigned a task or target and acquire as much information as possible on the target.
 This will involve working out in the field, questioning witnesses and conducting specific searches on locations.
 Basic computer-based research, usually completed in an office setting, will also be completed in conjunction with the fieldwork.
-An analyst will then combine all of this information into an informative and readable summary for their employers.
+An intelligence analyst will then combine all of this information into an informative and readable summary for their employers.

-They will also have the task of assessing threats from locations and specific groups at home and around the world.
+Intelligence analysts also have the task of assessing threats from locations and specific groups at home and around the world.
 This will entail going over large portions of data, histories, geographical information and statistics in order to create as complete a picture as possible.
 The analyst must then separate the useful information from everything else and use that data to create a comprehensive report.

-An analyst will also have to work closely with local governments, corporations and private individuals in order to gather as much information as possible.
-They will also have to be able to interpret data from foreign countries and be able to familiarize themselves with foreign locations quickly and thoroughly.
-The ability to speak languages other than English is a desired skill.
+Intelligence analysts also work closely with local governments, corporations and private individuals in order to gather as much information as possible.
+They interpret data from foreign countries and familiarize themselves with foreign locations quickly and thoroughly.
+The ability to speak languages other than English is a definite advantage.

 Other intelligence analysts will focus on gathering and interpreting information and strategic planning.
 These groups will have to be able to gather information from unusual sources and be able to interpret that data efficiently.
-They will have to enhance existing databases, fulfil intelligence requests, and search for patterns within large swaths of data.
+They will have to enhance existing databases, fulfill intelligence requests, and search for patterns within large swaths of data.

 Analysts work all over their own country and in embassies and military bases across the globe.
 They may also be entrenched within an army to coordinate their intelligence programs and help to gather information.
-Intelligence analysts may also be sent on assignments far away from their homes and may have to spend a great deal of time on the road.
+Intelligence analysts may also be sent on assignments far away from home and may spend a great deal of time on the road.
 They may find themselves in dangerous situations; most intelligence analysts are trained in self-defence and in the use of a deadly weapon.
 When faced with frightening and dangerous situations, they must maintain a calm presence of mind.